serayyagci1/coderate/README.md

 ### ML Model Implementation
 - The final clean dataset is split into training and test datasets.
 Feature encoding (One-hot encoding) and Feature scaling are applied separately to both datasets.
+- Different approaches to handle imbalanced datasets were implemented.
+These include Logistic regression with SMOTE, ADASYN,  and combined method for oversampling
 - Logistic regression and Decision Tree classifier models are chosen for this dataset.
 For each trained model, evaluation metrics:  accuracy, precision, recall, F1-score, Cohen's Kappa score, and area under the ROC curve (AUC) are calculated using the **evaluate_model()** function.
 Confusion matrices are also computed for both models to assess performance.
 - The trained models, along with the scalers used for feature scaling, are saved to disk using **joblib.dump()** for future use.
 - The prediction result (whether the prediction is positive or negative for heart disease) along with the probability is displayed.